je-nunez/Bash_library_for_Dynamic_Tracing_in_Linux_using_Perf_Events/README.md

 * To dump the trace filename `perf.data....` that the instruction above [`trace.trace_pids ...`](#trace_pids) reported in its first line (including timestamps and dumping as well the calling stacks for those execution hits on the traced symbols, and source code filename and line number if available), you may use:

           trace.dump_trace   perf.data.<printed-by-trace.trace_pids-above>

+If there are some probes recorded inside that trace file `perf.data....` which requested collection of data arguments at the probe -see [collecting data arguments at a trace point](#collecting_data_at_trace_points) above-, then `trace.dump_trace perf.data....` will print these data arguments collected when the execution passed through that probe point.
+(This is somehow similar to `GDB`'s `tdump` instruction to dump data collected at a trace-point, [https://sourceware.org/gdb/onlinedocs/gdb/tdump.html](https://sourceware.org/gdb/onlinedocs/gdb/tdump.html).
+I.e., `trace.dump_trace ...` will print automatically the data collected at a trace-point if the probe defined at `trace.set_dynamic_probes ...` had requested to collect such data at the trace-point -see [collecting data arguments at a trace point](#collecting_data_at_trace_points) above.)

 * To remove some tracepoints among the ones set up above in [`trace.set_dynamic_probes ...`](#set_trace_points), specify their ids in: